 4.2.5 Language issues and policies

 The official language is Croatian.
 Laws passed in May 2000 regulate the status of minority languages and alphabets and their official use on the local level (Law on the Use of Language and Script of National Minorities in the Republic of Croatia, NN 51/00).
 The laws also offer the possibility of education programmes (primary and secondary school level) in minority languages (Law on Education in the Language and Script of National Minorities, NN 51/00, NN 56/00).
-Such programmes have been established for Czech, Hungarian, German, Serbian and Italian minorities, e.g. the first preregistered primary schools in the Serbian language were opened in 2002.
-The laws are especially effective in areas where language groups are concentrated e.g. the use of the Serbian language and Cyrillic alphabet in East Slavonia, of the Italian language in Istria, etc. These laws were received favourably by the ethnic minority groups.
+Such programmes have been established for Czech, Hungarian, German, Serbian and Italian minorities.
+The first preregistered primary schools in the Serbian language were opened in 2002.
+The laws are effective in areas where language groups are concentrated, e.g. the use of the Serbian language and Cyrillic alphabet in East Slavonia, of the Italian language in Istria, etc. These laws were received favourably by the ethnic minority groups.
+However, in 2013 the implementation of the double-script (Latin-Cyrillic) plaques on the official buildings in Vukovar and some other cities caused protests by the Croatian representatives of war veteran communities.

 In line with the Law on Croatian Radio-Television and the Law on Electronic Media, Croatian Radio-Television has special and regular news programmes in several minority languages.
 Local radio stations also have special programmes in minority languages.